hannobraun/caterpillar/daily.md

 ![Short video of a window titled "Caterpillar"; a small white square is moving left and right in front of a black background](daily-files/2024-05-21/almost-snake.webm)

+(Sorry, I tried to embed the actual video, but GitHub wouldn't cooperate.
+You can follow the link and download it instead.
+At some point in the not too far future, all of this will hopefully move to a website, and then I'll have more control over these things.)

 Simple graphics, timed movement... only input is missing.
 We almost got a Snake game here!